- CrustLab /

 What Is a Blockchain Database?

 A blockchain database is a type of database system built on blockchain technology.
 In a blockchain database, data storage is on a decentralized digital ledger managed by a network of computers instead of a centralized repository.
+A decentralized blockchain operates as a distributed network, with multiple nodes independently validating and storing data.
 Several participating computers (nodes) on the blockchain network store a consistent and tamper-proof record of the same data.
 This ensures secure and immutable data storage.

 How Blockchain Databases Work?